riteshkharat07/java-learning/Day 11 /README.md

-##Class and Object in Java
+# Class and Object in Java
-#Class

-A class is a blueprint or template used to create objects.
+A **class** is a blueprint used to create objects.
-It defines properties (variables) and behaviors (methods).

-#Object

-An object is an instance of a class.
+An **object** is an instance of a class that holds actual data.

-It represents a real-world entity and can access class members.
+## Key Points
+- Class defines variables and methods
+- Object is created using the `new` keyword
+- Object occupies memory, class does not
+- One class can create multiple objects

+## Goal
+Understanding the basics of Object-Oriented Programming in Java.